 Sète it is the kind of city that grows on you slowly, until one day you recognize that this fishy port has you hooked.
 Suddenly, you find yourself planning your next trip – reviewing the 10 reasons to visit and craving seafood à la Sètoise.

-The main quay in Sète is lined with water craft of all descriptions, from enormous tuna trawlers to small fishing boats to pleasure cruisers.
+The main quay in Sète is lined with watercraft of all descriptions, from enormous tuna trawlers to small fishing boats to pleasure cruisers.
 Restaurant menus, not surprisingly, feature a selection of the daily catch fresh from the auction house la Criée.
-Local fish (Bluefin tuna, sardines, anchovies, rockfish, monkfish, rouget) and mollusks (oysters, mussels, squid, calamari) compete to be the Plat du Jour.
+Local fish (Bluefin tuna, sardines, anchovies, rockfish, monkfish, rouget) and molluscs (oysters, mussels, squid, calamari) compete to be the Plat du Jour.

 Many of Sète’s traditional dishes are from the family recipes of immigrants from Italy, Spain and North Africa.
 There are 12 recipes, which Sète locals claim are part of the city’s culinary heritage.
 Regional ingredients and a bit of spice feature in the recipes and give them a certain à la Sètoise style.